Weakly supervised segmentation of intracranial aneurysms using a novel 3D focal modulation UNet: Methodology

+While 3D UNet was a common choice for UIA detection and segmentation \cite{Timmins2021}, the newer Vision Transformer (ViT) and its variants (e.g., Swin Transformer) that leverage self-attention mechanisms \cite{Vaswani2017AttentionIA,LiuSWin2021} have become increasingly popular in medical imaging applications, providing superior performance.
+More recently, to better encode contextual information with a lighter model, Yang et al. \cite{Yang2022FocalMN} proposed focal modulation for DL in vision tasks, and demonstrated that it performed better than the Swin Transformer.
+In focal modulation networks, self-attention is replaced by a stack of depth-wise convolutional layers that focally encode visual contexts and selectively gather them into a modulator using a gated aggregation.
+Next, the modulator is injected into the query and passed to the next block.
+Both self-attention and focal modulation techniques involve linearly determining the key, query, and value based on input tokens.
+Nevertheless, the primary distinction lies in their operational sequence: in self-attention, a query-key interaction occurs before aggregation with the value, whereas in focal modulation, the value is first aggregated with contexts around each key, and subsequently, the result is adaptively modulated with the query.
 Despite excellent performance in classification and segmentation of natural images, focal modulation's performance in 3D medical images is yet to be verified.
 Recently, Naderi et al. \cite{naderi2022focal} proposed a 2D UNet-like architecture with focal modulation blocks as the encoder and decoder for abdominal CT segmentation.
 It offered a higher mean Dice score (not confirmed by statistical tests) than the Swin-Unet \cite{cao2023swin}, another UNet-like model with Swin Transformers as the encoder and decoder.
 Different from \cite{naderi2022focal}, we followed the approach of the recent 3D Swin-UNETR \cite{hatamizadeh2022swin}, a popular Swin-CNN hybrid model to build a new architecture by replacing the Swin Transformer with 3D focal modulation for the encoder.
 At the encoder branch, each layer's output, consisting of image tokens and their embeddings, is reshaped to a volumetric patch and passed through a residual block to work as skip connections.
 Starting from the bottleneck, each feature map is expanded using a transposed convolutional block and then concatenated with the corresponding skip connection before passing through another residual block to the next layer.
 The detailed architecture is depicted in Fig.~\ref{focalconvunet}.